 Make it a Stress-Free Process with Our Essential Relocation Services.Start here

 Find out how to apply for a temporary residence permit and how to become a permanent resident in Denmark later on.

 When you apply for a residence permit in Denmark, you are automatically granted a visa.
 In other words, the process of applying for a visa and a residence permit is one and the same.
 When your temporary residence permit is approved, the entity that has approved it will give you the visa, which is a sticker that goes on your passport.

 When you first apply for a permit, these are initially temporary.
-While a short-term visa will only allow you to stay in the country for 90 days, other visas will grant you residence for one or more years, depending on the visa type.
+While a short-term visa will only allow you to stay in the country for 90 days, other visas will grant you residence for one year or more, depending on the visa type.

 Applying for an Extension of your Temporary Residence Permit